cognitedata/pygen/CONTRIBUTING.md

 ```
 pytest tests/test_unit cognite/
 ```
-**Note** The `cognite/` is required to run the doc tests in the `pygen` package.
+**Note** The `cognite/` is required to run the doctests in the `pygen` package.

 ### Recommended Development Workflow

-First make sure you have discussed the changes with the `BDFL`, this will save you from getting all your hard work rejected later.
+First make sure you have discussed the changes with the `BDFL`, this will save you the risk of getting all your hard work rejected later.

 #### GitHub Workflow
 Then, create a new branch for your changes, and make sure you are up-to-date with the `main` branch.